-Mélanie and I take advantage of the complementary continental breakfast at the hotel before driving across downtown for the climb up Signal Hill Road to the parking lot near Cabot Tower which was constructed in 1897 to honour Queen Victoria's Diamond Jubilee and the 400th anniversary of John Cabot's discovery of Newfoundland in 1497.
+Mélanie and I take advantage of the complementary continental breakfast at the hotel before driving across downtown for the ascent up Signal Hill Road to the parking lot near Cabot Tower which was constructed in 1897 to honor Queen Victoria's Diamond Jubilee and the 400th anniversary of John Cabot's discovery of Newfoundland in 1497.

-I am not allowed to sit on the cannons.
-This seems unfair.
+It seems unfair I am not allowed to sit on the cannons.